List of Euphoria characters: Lexi Howard

-Lexi was born on January 11, 2001.
-She is Rue's childhood best friend, and Cassie's younger sister.
-She spends most of her teenage years in the shadow of her big sister, always feeling like an outsider and an observer of her own life.

-Determined to do more and to finally step into the spotlight, she creates a play in the second season, and bases it on everything that has happened around her.
+Alexis "Lexi" Howard was born on October 23, 2001.
+She is Rue's childhood best friend and Cassie's younger sister.
+She spends most of her teenage years in the shadow of her sister, always feeling like an outsider and an observer of her own life.
+Determined to do more and to finally step into the spotlight, she creates a play called "Our Life" in the second season and bases it on events that have happened around her, including unflattering depictions of her friends.
 At the same time, she grows closer to Fezco after discovering an unexpected compatibility, including some unusual, shared interests (such as the 1986 film Stand by Me).
+In the third season, Lexi has continued to maintain a friendship with Rue and has become an assistant to Patricia Lance, the showrunner for the television series LA Nights.